-Recycling bin network etiquette to put reusable stuff, certain metals and plastics, in at home or businesses with proper netiquette.
+Recycling bin network etiquette to put reusable metals and plastics in at home or businesses with proper netiquette for sustainable living and working.

-Recycling bin you use to put paper, plastic, and metals into for later use.
+The containers you put paper, plastic, and metals into for later use.
 The types of products you can put in them.
 The methods of preparing recyclables for reuse.
-To reduce the impact, you have on climate change.
+To reduce the impact you have on climate change.
 Lower your carbon footprint.
 Use less to save more water and power.
 Thus, reducing carbon emissions into the atmosphere and saving potable water to drink.

 Discard material in proper containers after you are done with it for the specific purpose.
 Correct segmentation of paper, glass, biodegradables, and non-biodegradables.
 Sanitation engineering.